ntoda03/cycleassembler/README.md

 ## Introduction

-The **poleanalyse/cycleassembler** pipeline takes as input illumina reads and reference sequnces of interest.
+The **poleanalyse/cycleassembler** pipeline takes as input illumina reads and reference sequences of interest.
 The pipeline assembles initial contigs that map to the reference and then uses these new contigs to itertively search for more reads to extend the contigs.

 The pipeline uses [Nextflow](https://www.nextflow.io) to facilitate parallel and reproducible analyses.
 It uses Docker to make it easier to use and independent of software requirements.